-GEN VIC is offering scholarships to eligible women’s health service prevention of violence against women and gender equity practitioners to complete the current TAE40116 Certificate IV in Training and Assessment, or to update pre-existing training and assessment qualifications that will be superseded by 1 July 2019.
+GEN VIC is offering scholarships to eligible prevention of violence against women and gender equity practitioners to complete the current TAE40116 Certificate IV in Training and Assessment, or to update pre-existing vocational educational training (VET) and assessment qualifications.

 Practitioners who receive scholarships will:

-- Upgrade their old vocational training qualification or complete the new Certificate IV TAE40116 with a Registered Training Organisation (RTO) at a location of their choice.
-Through this project scholarship scheme there are also some fee exemptions (i.e. reduced enrolment fees) available only for WHS PVAW practitioners enrolling at TAFEs
+- Upgrade their old vocational training qualification or complete the new Certificate IV TAE40116 with a Registered Training Organisation (RTO) of your choice.
+Through this project scholarship scheme some fee exemptions (i.e. reduced enrolment fees) available only for this project’s participants enrolling at TAFEs.

-- Commit to participate over 12 months in a series of community of practice sessions (face-to-face and webinar) designed to assist in the completion of the Certificate, and the development of the specific PVAW training skills of practitioners and
+- Commit to participate over 12 months in a series of 12 community of practice sessions (face-to-face and webinar) designed to assist in the completion of the Cert IV TAE 40116, and the development of the specific PVAW training skills, and

 - commit to delivering accredited PVAW and gender equity training units in the future which will be offered by RTOs from the end of 2019

 - Up to $2,000 to complete the new Certificate IV TAE40116 in Training and Assessment.

-Eligible practitioners in scope for the scholarship program include:
+Eligible practitioners in scope for the train the trainer program include:

-GEN VIC is currently receiving Expressions of Interest (EOIs) from women’s health service prevention of violence against women and gender equity practitioners that wish to take part in GEN VIC Train the PVAW Trainer Program.
+GEN VIC has now opened a 2nd round of Expressions of Interest (EOIs) from prevention of violence against women and gender equity practitioners that wish to take part in GEN VIC Train the PVAW Trainer Program.
 Please visit the GEN VIC website for project and scholarship details, and to submit an EOI.

 Criteria used to determine suitability of candidates will include:

 - Experience as a PVAW and gender equity practitioner and trainer

-- Commitment from the candidate to complete the TAE40116 and to go on to contribute to the delivery of accredited PVAW and Gender Equity units
+- Commitment from the candidate to complete the Cert IV TAE40116 and to go on to contribute to the delivery of VET accredited PVAW and Gender Equity units

 - Background of the candidate that may assist in the delivery of PVAW content through an intersectional lens and